ikawrakow/ik_llama.cpp/github-data/discussions/354 - Not all MLAs are born equal.md

 Do you plan to support the incompatible mainline GGUF files?
 Can I assume that GGUFs created before mid-April or so will be compatible?
 (Downloading these larger models represents a considerable cost.)

 Thank you for creating this work and making it available.
 You are a true wizard.

+> 👤 **ikawrakow** replied on **2025-05-06** at **16:16:34**
+>
+> > Can I assume that GGUFs created before mid-April or so will be compatible?
+(Downloading these larger models represents a considerable cost.)
+>
+> I think so.
+But to make sure, if you are downloading from HF, you can check the content of the GGUF.
+To be compatible, it needs to have tensors ` blk.X.attn_kv_b.weight` (where `X` is the layer index, so 0,1,...).
+If it does, it will work with this fork.
+If instead it has separate tensors `blk.X.attn_k_b.weight` and `blk.X.attn_v_b.weight`, it is most likely not compatible.
+>
+> > Do you plan to support the incompatible mainline GGUF files?
+>
+> No, not really.
+There are implications beyond compatibility.
+The change impacts quantization of the attention tensors, and I think there are now some reports from users about reduced model quality after the change was made and the quantized models compatible with that change started coming out.

 > 👤 **saood06** replied on **2025-05-06** at **20:24:09**
 >